JHUAPL/PACMANs/matlabCESM2/README.md

 4. Parameters: source (CMIP or LE), lowmemory (true 1/false 0), diffusivities and time constant of the model (defaults are for CESM2), and limits of the high-latitude boxes (latSouth, latNorth (a southern and northern limit), depthH).

 - Output data:
-1. netcdf filenames to write zonal-mean temperature, salinity, potential density, northward velocity, and overturning circulation for the Atlantic (A) and the Pacific (P), where the Pacific includes the full Southern Ocean in its southernmost extent.
+1. netcdf filenames to write zonal-mean temperature, salinity, potential density, northward velocity, and overturning circulation for the Atlantic and the Pacific, where the Pacific includes the full Southern Ocean in its southernmost extent.
 2. A .mat filename to write out all variables in both of (1).
 3. A netcdf filename to write out the box-model timeseries (monthly values): temperature, salinity, and sigma (potential density) for the 4 boxes, pycnocline depth (D), Ekman (Mek) and deepwater formation (Ms) mass fluxes in the Southern Ocean, AMOC (Atlantic Meridional Overturning Circulation) as a mass flux (Mn), and the freshwater fluxes for the northern and southern boxes (Fws, Fwn).

+Atlantic and Pacific contain zonal-mean latitude (latT for tracers,  latV for velocities), longitude (lonT for tracers, latT for velocities), tracer volume (volumeT), velocity volume (volumeV),  northward velocity (velN), temperature (temp), salinity (salt),  potential density (rho0), and integrated density anomaly D0 (for pycnocline depth)

 -Coordinates
 The limits of the high-latitude boxes: